tencentyun/intlcloud-documents/yehe_doc/安全/边缘安全加速平台/购买指南/计费概述_intl_en.md

 </tbody></table>

-The out-of-plan usage is charged on a tiered basis.
+Requests in excess of the value-added feature quota are charged on a tiered basis.
 View the table below:

 <table>
 <thead>